chavarera/PythonScript/Module/BasicOfModule.md

 ```

 ### How to list all functions in a Python module?
-you can use follwing two different function to achieve function names,variables and documentation
+you can use the following two different functions to achieve function names, variables, and documentation
     1.help()
     2.dir()
 ### 1.help()
 - **help()** function is used to get the  all function with docuemantation